 Smart grids, connected cars, smart cities, smart buildings, smart manufacturing, connected health, Fintech, and digital farming and food are all examples of using data in a way to redefine how business is done.

 Data is the new reality, and most of the digital conglomerates have realized its value.
 Whether it is massive data centers on land or under the sea, the objective is to enable abilities to possess a massive amount of data, process it and then use it to enable new business models.

 Alibaba in China

 Alibaba may have started as just an online market place enabling transaction but is now a $40 billion company with market cap of more than $500 billion.
 Alibaba achieved this feat in less than 20 years.
-Alibaba today is known as a Chinese multinational e-commerce, retail, Internet, AI and technology conglomerate founded in 1999 that provides consumer-to-consumer, business-to-consumer and business-to-business sales services via web portals, as well as electronic payment services, shopping search engines and cloud computing services.
-Today Alibaba has interests in digital commerce through Taobao and Tmall, payments through Alipay, video streaming through Youku, Tudou, search through shenma, and social media through Sina Weibo.
-Alibaba’s competitor in china Tencent has similar interests in JD direct sales platform, Wechat pay, Tecent videos, Sogou and Wechat.
+Alibaba today is known as a Chinese multinational e-commerce, retail, Internet, AI, and technology conglomerate founded in 1999 that provides consumer-to-consumer, business-to-consumer and business-to-business sales services via web portals, as well as electronic payment services, shopping search engines and cloud computing services.
+Today Alibaba has interests in digital commerce through Taobao and Tmall, payments through Alipay, video streaming through Youku, Tudou, search through Shenma, and social media through Sina Weibo.
+Alibaba’s competitor in China Tencent has similar interests in JD direct sales platform, Wechat pay, Tencent videos, Sogou and Wechat.